aptos-labs/developer-docs/docs/nodes/full-node/fullnode-network-connections.md

 All Aptos fullnodes are configured to accept a maximum number of network connections.
-As a result, if the network is experiencing high network connection volume, your fullnode might not able to connect to the default nodes in the network and you may see several errors in your node's logs, e.g., `No connected AptosNet peers!` or `Unable to fetch peers to poll!`.
+As a result, if the network is experiencing high network connection volume, your fullnode might not able to connect to the default nodes in the network, and you may see several errors in your node's logs, e.g., `No connected AptosNet peers!` or `Unable to fetch peers to poll!`.

 If this happens continuously, you should manually add seed peers to your node's